momen5406/PathLine-ChartwellPartners/README.md

-# 🧠 PathLine-ChartwellPartners (Clone & Feature Enhancement)
+# 🧠 PathLine-ChartwellPartners (Clone & Feature Extension)

-This project is a **cloned and enhanced version** of the real [Chartwell Partners](https://chartwellpartners.com/) website.
-The goal of this task was to **rebuild the original layout**, maintain its visual identity, and **add new interactive and responsive features** as part of my internship at **Pathline**.
+The project was a **cloned and enhanced version** of the real [Chartwell Partners](https://chartwellpartners.com/) website.
+The assignment in this project was to **replicate the original framework**, maintain its visual look, and **add new interactive and responsive features** as part of the **Pathline Internship Program**.

 ---

-## 📌 Task Objective
+## 📌 Task Goal

-This was a frontend development assignment for the **Pathline Internship Program**, where I was asked to:
+This was a frontend development assignment for the **Pathline Internship Program**, where I needed to:
-- Recreate an existing professional website layout.
+- Reconstruct a modern professional website layout.
-- Use modern web standards (HTML, CSS, JS).
+- Follow modern web standards (HTML, CSS, JS).
-- Add useful and creative enhancements.
+- Add useful and new features.
-- Practice clean and scalable code architecture.
+- Adhere to clean and scalable code architecture.

 ---

 ## 🚀 Features Added

-In addition to replicating the original site’s structure and style, I added:
+In addition to duplicating the initial site structure and appearance, I added:

 1. **💡 Light / Dark Mode Toggle**
-   - Smooth theme switching using CSS variables and JavaScript.
+   - Clean theme switch with CSS variables and JavaScript.

 2. **📱 Responsive Hamburger Menu**
-   - Mobile-friendly navbar with dropdown support.
+   - Responsive navbar with dropdown effect.

 3. **🔝 Scroll-to-Top Button**
-   - Appears on scroll and returns user to the top with smooth animation.
+   - Displays on scroll and returns user to the top with smooth animation.

 4. **⏳ Animated Loading Overlay**
-   - Stylish loading animation when the site first loads.
+   - Subtle loading animation when the website is first loaded.

-5. **🌀 Mobile Services Carousel**
+5. **📶 Scroll Progress Indicator**
-   - Auto-animated fading of services section on smaller devices using pure CSS.
+   -  A dynamic progress bar at the top of the site showing how much of the page is scrolled.

 ---